 - 1. Select the channel transport that you want to record a clip to.
-This is the channel for the BNC on the back of the server that the audio/video you want to record is coming in on.
-Not all channels will have an associated input BNC, depending on the model and configuration of your server. - 2.
+This is the channel for the BNC on the back of the server that the audio/video you want to record is coming in on. - 2.
 Prepare the channel transport for the type of recording you want to do. - Append load the clip that you want to append the new recording to. - Overwrite load the clip that you want to overwrite and seek to the point in the clip that you want to start the new recording. - 3.
-Click the record button ().
+Click the record button ( 🖤 ).